StudentLoans999/Python/README.md

 # Python

-To view tbe different projects/labs, they're all on separate Branches
+To view the different projects/labs, they're all on separate Branches